gaserslav/video-handler-express-js/README.md

 5 (optional) size of *chunk*(amount of data that video will be break into before sending (it would be stupied to send whole video at once) simular to *pipe* function in stream object) default chunk is 1MB

 >why is it the way it is ?

+lets say video that you want to host isnt directly on server (database for example) so you cant use *fs* to access it